wangkai930418/wangkai930418.github.io/_pages/about.md

   - /about.html
 ---

 I'm now working as a PostDoc in [LAMP group](http://www.cvc.uab.es/) at Computer Vision Center (CVC), UAB.
 Before I graduate as a PhD under the supervision of Joost van de Weijer.
-I received my master degree in image processing from Jilin University in 2017 and the bachelar degree from Jilin University in 2014.
+I received my master degree in image processing from Jilin University in 2017 and the bachelor degree from Jilin University in 2014.
 I have worked on a wide variety of projects including Continual Learning, Multimodal Understanding, Zero-Shot Learning, Vision Transformers and Knowledge Distillation.

 <!-- A data-driven personal website